 - 847 Tonnes of waste not sent to landfill (as at 01 July 2021).

 - Internal research and development to find a solution to waste extinguishant disposal.
 Initial tests have been conducted and met with 85% success rate, development continues.

 - E-waste is waste from end of lifespan electronic equipment.
 Australia generates more than 100 tonnes of e-waste per year with only a fraction recycled.
-Protector Fire Services commenced recycling e-waste in October 2014 and to date has recycled 1,740kg (as at 30 August 2020).
+Protector Fire Services commenced recycling e-waste in October 2014 and to date has recycled 3,030kg (as at 01 July 2021).